hackclub/hackclub/workshops/drum_pad/README.md

   background-color: darken(#444, 10%);

   /* transform CSS property lets you rotate, scale, skew, or translate an element.
 It modifies the coordinate space of the CSS visual formatting model. */
   /* Here, we just make it 10% larger when clicked with the scale() function. */
   transform: scale(1.1);

   /*CSS transitions provide a way to control animation speed when changing CSS properties.
 Instead of having property changes take effect immediately, you can cause the changes in a property to take place over a period of time. */
   /* We give a transition that lasts a period of 0.2 seconds, and we use a value of “all” to refer to transition properties. */
   transition: all  0.2s;
 }
 ```

-Now that we have finished our styling, here's what your website should look like:
+Now that we have finished our styling, here's what your drum pad should look like:

 ![Preview of HTML with finished layout CSS applied, and our pad borders colored](https://cloud-ms6ubs6qu.vercel.app/0screencapture-drum-emmanuel39hanks-repl-co-2020-11-07-23_20_37.png)